akashacms/akashacms-website/documents/documents/mahabhuta.html.md

 While the jQuery `.each` function looks like it's asynchronous, it isn't.

-This sort of code pattern is preferred because it ensures `done` is called only once, while accommodating multiple instances of a tag, and the potential for error in any of them.
+This code pattern is preferred because it ensures `done` is called only once, while accommodating multiple instances of a tag, and the potential for error in any of them.

 ```
 config.mahabhuta.push(function($, metadata, dirty, done) {